isomerpages/nyp-wpl/_framework/02b-leadership-implementation.md

 - Supporting peer learning at work
 - Assessing the impact of learning on staff

+•	Strengthening the skill of leaders to coach, mentor and motivate staff to learn
+•	Acting as positive role models for continuous learning
+•	Supporting and motivating staff in their learning and development
+•	Providing opportunities, platforms and resources to support peer learning

 #### [Click here for available support](https://www.workplacelearning.gov.sg/framework/leadership-support/){:target="_blank"}